ec-jrc/GWB/docs/usage/GWB_SPLITLUMP.rst

 Requirements
 ------------

-A single band (Geo)TIFF image in data format byte.
+A single band (Geo)TIFF image in data format byte and at least of size 12,000 x 12,000 pixels in x and y direction.

 Processing parameter options and further detailed instructions are stored in the file :code:`input/splitlump-parameters.txt`.